YashAnand1/PostgreSQL-Assignment-3-YashAnand/README.md

 ![image](https://ashnik-images.s3.amazonaws.com/prod/wp-content/uploads/2021/02/20050444/Postgresql-w-400x106.png)
    </div>

 These completed tasks have been compiled into this single document with practical demonstrations, in the form of video and pictures.
-Through this document, one can aim to better understand how to form relationships between data, as it can be understood as the main theme of the assignment itself.
+Through this document, one can aim to better understand how to <u>form relationships between data</u>, as it can be understood as the main theme of the assignment itself.

-For the completition of the majority of the assigned tasks, I referenced [this PostgreSQL tutorial](https://www.w3schools.com/postgresql/postgresql_intro.php) by W3School along with Troy Amelotte's YouTube tutorial on the same, which has been provided below:
+For the completition of the majority of the assigned tasks, I referenced [this PostgreSQL tutorial](https://www.w3schools.com/postgresql/postgresql_intro.php) by W3School along with Prescott Computer Guy's YouTube tutorial on the same, which has been provided below:

 <div align="center">